L&M: Bulgarian Customs destroy counterfeit L&M cigarettes

 On July 21, 2011, the Bulgarian customs authorities and Phillip Morris Bulgaria representatives organized the destruction of over 7 million counterfeit cigarettes bearing the mark L&M. The destroyed cigarettes were part of over 14.5 million cigarettes seized by the Bulgarian customs officials in September 2010 and February 2011 at the border checkpoints Kulata and Ilinden, southwestern Bulgaria.
 Bulgaria’s Customs Agency and Philip Morris Bulgaria had signed a co-operation agreement aimed at fighting the illicit trade of tobacco products.
 L&M cigarettes made 3% of all seized cigarettes in Bulgaria in 2010 and 9% of all seized cigarettes during the first five months of 2011.

 Sponsorship

 Motorsports

-L&M was the sponsor for Carl Haas Racing from the 1971 to the 1971 Can-Am seasons.
+L&M sponsored the Carl Haas Racing's Lola cars driven by Peter Revson in the 1970 Can-Am season and Jackie Stewart in 1971.

+In 1972 L&M supported the Penske Racing Porsches of George Follmer and Mark Donohue.

 L&M sponsored one of the Ducati bikes that Ben Bostrom drove in 2001 and 2002.
 The company also sponsored the Derbi factory team competing in the 2001 Grand Prix motorcycle racing season on the 125-cc class.

 Television shows

 L&M, as well as Kellogg's, were the main sponsors of the Hotel de Paree television show from October 2, 1959, until June 3, 1960.

 Gunsmoke was even advertised off-camera by Matt Dillon (James Arness) and Doc Adams (Milburn Stone).
-L&M cigarettes also sponsored the radio version of "Gunsmoke".
+L&M also sponsored the radio version of "Gunsmoke".